 The sale of 1,500 scrolls abroad

-The Torah scrolls became a welcome article.
+The Torah scrolls became sought-after articles.
 In 1963, once a suitable purchaser had been found, the museum staff had to provide about 1,500 Torah scrolls from the museum’s collections for sale.
-In January 1964, the scrolls were packed and shipped to London where the shipment of a huge amount of the most important Jewish liturgical items attracted great attention.
+In January 1964, the scrolls were packed and shipped to London.
+The consignment of an incredible amount of the most important Jewish liturgical items attracted considerable attention there.
 The scrolls found refuge at Kent House, the headquarters of the recently established Jewish congregation at Westminster.
 Two possible options were considered for their further use: scrolls that were in a good condition or were repairable could be provided for use at synagogue services, while the items that were beyond salvage could be displayed for memorial purposes.
 From 1965 for the next almost 40 years, the day-to-day care and later distribution of the Torah scrolls and the activities of the Czech Memorial Scrolls Trust were overseen by Ruth Shaffer.
 The rules for the distribution of the scrolls were clear: they were to be provided on permanent loan, not to private individuals but to congregations that were in need of them.
 Requests were dealt with on an individual basis and were often turned down for various reasons – as, for example, when it was suspected that the interested party had commercial designs on a Torah scroll.

 The current life of the Torah scrolls

 The vast majority of usable Torah scrolls from Bohemia and Moravia have now been distributed to Jewish congregations, Shoah

 memorials, museums and libraries across the world.
 The rest of the scrolls are part of a collection in a small museum at Kent

 House which commemorates the fate of the scrolls and the history of the Jews of Bohemia and Moravia.
 The scrolls that the